-The current roof is largely a Victorian rebuild of a much later, C15, modification.
+The current roof (along with the clerestory) is largely a Victorian rebuild of a much later, C15, modification, covered on the outside with lead, aluminium and Collyweston slate.
 In the mid-12th century it was probably steeply pitched, and likely thatched.
-It's also been suggested that there may have been a short tower at the west end of the old nave - completely hidden by later westward extension of the nave towards the new, C15 tower.
+It's also been suggested that there may have been a short tower at the west end of the old nave - completely hidden by later westward extension of the nave towards the new, 15th century tower.